h0mbre/h0mbre.github.io/_posts/2019-06-01-LTER_SEH_Success.md

 For this walkthrough, we'll be using the short negative jump we encoded earlier: `\xeb\x80\x90\x90`

-The instances of `\x44` (`INC ESP` (`D`)) are on the stack because of our overflow.
+The instances of `\x44` (`INC ESP` OR '`D`' values in ASCII) are on the stack because of our overflow.

 ### Step #1
 Here is our starting point.
 As you can see, `ESP` is currently at `0196ECA4`.
-Once we execute that `PUSH EAX` instruction at `0196FFE8`, our decoded jump will be placed right below `ESP` and `0196ECA4` isn't even on our page or anywhere close to where our execution will be and we want to use it to jump before control is passed to something else.
+Once we execute the `PUSH EAX` instruction at `0196FFE8`, our decoded jump will be placed right below `ESP` and `0196ECA4` isn't even on our page or anywhere close to where our execution will be and we want to use it to jump before control is passed to something else.

 ![](/assets/images/CTP/Step1.JPG)